-Circuit Configuration

-An external clock signal can be input as shown in the examples in figure 19.5.
-The external clock is input from the EXTAL pin.
+Circuit Configuration: An external clock signal can be input as shown in the examples in figure 19.5.
 If the XTAL pin is left open, the stray capacitance should not exceed 10 pF.
 If the stray capacitance at the XTAL pin exceeds 10 pF in configuration a, use configuration b instead and hold the clock high in standby mode.